-As a premier motorcycle accident law firm in Los Angeles, The Law Offices of Howard Craig Kornberg frequently get questions from people injured in motorcycle, bicycle, scooter, golf carts, ATVs and Segway accidents.
+As a premier motorcycle accident law firm in Los Angeles, The Law Offices of Howard Craig Kornberg frequently get questions from people injured in motorcycle, bicycle, scooter, golf carts, ATVs, and Segway accidents.
 Here are some answers.
-We are always here to answer other questions and to provide free consultation and experienced legal representation.
+We are always here to answer other questions and to provide a free consultation and experienced legal representation.

 First, seek emergency medical treatment for yourself and anyone else on the scene requiring medical attention.
 Then make sure to follow up with your regular doctor soon after the accident.
 The full extent of some injuries cannot be immediately determined and may require further diagnostic tests.
 This is especially true of head injuries.

-At the scene of the accident, obtain contact information for all witnesses, take photos of the scene, vehicle damage, license plates, injuries and documents identifying all parties and insurance information.
-Trade personal information with the other driver, including names, addresses, driver’s license information, license plate, registration and insurance information.
+At the scene of the accident, obtain contact information for all witnesses, take photos of the scene, vehicle damage, license plates, injuries, and documents identifying all parties and insurance information.
+Trade personal information with the other driver, including names, addresses, driver’s license information, license plate, registration, and insurance information.
 You can use your cellphone to video record statements from witnesses and other drivers involved.

 In most cases, police will arrive at the scene and make a report of the accident based on observations and interviews with both drivers and witnesses.
 Motorcycle, scooter, or bicycle collisions with a larger vehicle often render the victim unconscious and unable to report to the police at the scene.
 This can lead to a police report that is very one-sided, based only on the statement of the other party involved in the accident.

 A similar risk arises where the biker or cyclist was forced off the road and into an accident by another vehicle or road hazard, but no actual collision occurred.
 In these cases, there may be little external evidence, aside from the victim’s own account, to prove that the accident was another person’s fault.
 We will work hard to locate witnesses through our investigation.